user8595/user8595.github.io/content/posts/blockbench.md

 +++
 date = '2025-04-11T13:57:40Z'
 draft = false
-title = 'using blockbench'
+title = 'Using Blockbench'
 tags = ["Blockbench","Addon"]
 +++

-since i dont have the amount of free time to learn, or possibly have the capabilities to just learn blender itself, i decided to give blockbench a try.
+Since i dont have the amount of free time to learn, or possibly have the capabilities to just learn blender itself, i decided to give [Blockbench](https://web.blockbench.net/) a try.

-honestly i only do these kind of stuff just solely for "fun" anyway, and i might try to learn it (blender) sometime, but for now maybe this is enough.
+Honestly i only do these kind of stuff just solely for "fun" anyway, and i might try to learn Blender sometime, but for now maybe this is enough.

-anyways i only made just 1 model after all, and its not that much compared to what you could do with this tool.
+Anyways i only made just 1 model after all, and its not that much compared to what you could do with this tool.

 ![a book](/book.png)

-*does this look like a book?*
+_does this look like a book?_

-i also made an minecraft addon after following a [tutorial](https://wiki.bedrock.dev/guide/introduction), but it still has some bugs to fix, such as the entity not appearing at all.
+I also made an Minecraft addon after following a [tutorial](https://wiki.bedrock.dev/guide/introduction), but it still has some bugs to fix, such as the entity not appearing at all.